 The firm added to its number of foreign qualified lawyers – two US lawyers, one qualified in England and Wales, and one Spanish speaker who is admitted to the French Bar.

 In Zurich, Christopher Boog and Philipp Groz were promoted to partner, as was Philippe Bärtsch in Geneva.

 Associate Dorothee Schramm left the firm for Sidley Austin, joining ex-Schellenberg partner David Roney, who moved there last year.

 Nathalie Voser has been appointed to the Board of the Arbitration Institute of the Stockholm Chamber of Commerce for the period of 2012-2014.
 Elliott Geisinger joined the working group for the Swiss initiative for transparency in arbitration costs, which was launched by the Swiss Arbitration Association last year.

 Schellenberg Wittmer’s International Arbitration Group is composed of leading specialists with the experience and expertise necessary to provide representation at the highest level in a broad range of disputes.

 We are recognised as one of the pre-eminent arbitration groups in Switzerland and among the top arbitration practices globally.

-Our partners have acted as counsel and arbitrator in disputes involving parties from around the world and places of arbitration from Europe to the Middle East, Asia and North America.
+Our partners have acted as counsel and arbitrators in disputes involving parties from around the world and places of arbitration from Europe to the Middle East, Asia and North America.
 We have dealt with arbitrations under all major institutional rules.
 With lawyers from both civil law and common law traditions, we conduct cases governed by a wide range of national laws and provide common law advocacy skills.
 Our team is multijurisdictional and includes lawyers trained and admitted to the bar in the United States, England and Wales, France and Germany.

 As a result of our diverse backgrounds and international experience, we understand the complex issues that arise in global business.